 Current Employment Opportunities

-Provide support services, training and delegated nursing for a group of adults with multiple disabilities (i.e., physical, developmental and/or mental) in basic daily living, recreational and work-related habilitation activities to maximize independence and community integration in accordance with their Individual Plan (IP) goals.
-Carries out IP programs and works cooperatively with ADS and other staff members in providing comprehensive services to program participants to ensure that their needs are met efficiently and that they are served in a safe, clean and comfortable environment.
-Assumes a leadership role by acting as main assistant to the manager, organizing, monitoring and directing the client-related activities in their activity room.
-High school diploma or GED required, as well as two year’s direct care experience serving adults with multiple and/or severe disabilities.
-One year’s experience in an ADS activity room or a sheltered workshop, and/or additional training, coursework or relevant program experience preferred.
+Provides support services, training, delegated nursing, and personal care for adults with multiple disabilities (i.e., physical, developmental and/or mental) in basic daily living, recreational and work-related habilitation activities to maximize their independence and community integration in accordance with their Individual Plan (IP) goals.
+Carries out IP programs and works cooperatively with other staff members in providing comprehensive services to program participants to ensure that their needs are met efficiently and that they are served in a safe, clean and comfortable environment.
+The ADS/OE Habilitation Assistant Float is cross-trained to perform the job duties and established routines of the ADS Assistant in the Adult Day Support program at all program locations, as well as the Habilitation Assistant in the Organizational Employment program (production area).
+The Float might also provide basic client support coverage at a Community Employment work site.
+The Float will work in the program and location where staff coverage is most needed at a given time.
+High school diploma or GED required.
+One year’s direct care experience in an ADS activity room, sheltered workshop, or residential setting, with additional training, coursework and/or relevant experience serving adults with multiple and/or severe disabilities required; two year’s experience preferred.
+Physical capacity to perform lifting (minimum of 50 lb.) and assume body positions related to routines of personal care of clients (e.g. pushing, pulling, bending, twisting, crouching, reaching, stooping, and kneeling) required.
 Ability to complete state-approved medications administration course and competency to perform delegated nursing tasks as evaluated by the agency nurse required.
-Must possess a valid Ohio driver’s license with no more than two (2) moving violations and has reliable daily transportation.
+Verbal and writing skills necessary to effectively communicate and document client needs.
+Professional manner and willingness to work as part of a team.
+Possess a valid Ohio driver’s license with no more than two (2) moving violations.
+Reliable daily transportation.

 Direct Support Professional, Adult Services – Part-Time – West Side and East Side Locations